-- The proposed thresholds are far above those of other signatories to the GPA, and lack a meaningful basis for implementation of China's commitments. - It is essential that the coverage of entities be meaningful and effective.
+- An implementation date of 16 years after accession is unique amongst GPA signatories. - As for product coverage, the U.S. ICT industry strongly urges that the U.S. government pursue a negative list approach that assumes all products are covered, unless justified otherwise, and that the commitment by China includes a broad coverage of services comparable to that provided by other Parties to the GPA. - The proposed thresholds are far above those of other signatories to the GPA, and lack a meaningful basis for implementation of China's commitments. - It is essential that the coverage of entities be meaningful and effective.
 Some wholesale carve-outs lack justification and are unwarranted. - We urge that the coverage of the commitment be as comprehensive as possible at the central and sub-central government level.

 The U.S. ICT industry continues to urge the U.S. government to pursue a comprehensive approach whereby central government entities are included in the commitment predicated on the key underlying laws that establish the organization of the State Council, and that regulate personnel appointments.
-At minimum, the obligation should include any entity that is subject to the Government Procurement Law.
-Sub-central government entities should include (1) the governments of the Administrative Divisions ("Provinces") (sheng); (2) the governments of the five autonomous regions (zizhiqu); (3) the governments of the four municipalities (shi); and (4) any "body governed by public law" enacted by these governments (i.e., subordinate entities of the Sub central governments).
+At minimum, the obligation should include any entity that is subject to the Government Procurement Law.10 Sub-central government entities should include (1) the governments of the Administrative Divisions ("Provinces") (sheng); (2) the governments of the five autonomous regions (zizhiqu); (3) the governments of the four municipalities11 (shi); and (4) any "body governed by public law"12 enacted by these governments (i.e., subordinate entities of the Sub central governments).